Komal-Disanayaka/Automated-Photo-Tagging-Organization-in-Social-Media-Platforms/README.md

 ---

-### ✅ Final Output
-After completing all preprocessing steps, we saved:
-- `data.npy` → Processed face features (scaled, cleaned, and reduced).
-- `target.npy` → Encoded labels (numeric categories for each person).

-These files are used in training the **Support Vector Machine ** for face recognition.

----

 ## ⚙️ How to Run the Code (Data Preprocessing)

 Our preprocessing pipeline was implemented in **Jupyter Notebook** for better visualization and step-by-step explanation.
 Follow these steps to reproduce our preprocessing results and generate the final dataset (`data.npy` and `target.npy`).

----

 ### 1️⃣ Open Jupyter Notebook
 Navigate to the project folder and launch Jupyter